KevinCoble/Convolution/README.md

 ##### Layer
 - A single layer of the deep network.
 Each layer is processed sequentially, as the inputs from the previous layer must be available to feed into the next layer.
 Each layer can only reference the outputs from the previous layer (or the initial inputs by the first layer).
 - A layer contains one or more channels.
 All channel are processed concurrently, speeding up operation of the network.
+The last layer should only have one channel, as it should be providing the output for the deep network.

 ##### Channel
 - A set of operations that can be performed individually.
 A channel is tagged, so that it's output can be referenced by channels in the next layer.
 A channel has a source tag, defining the source of input data from the previous layer (or the network input set if the channel is in the first layer).